-III.
-We urge the People and the Authorities of Grenada to abolish the death penalty and thereafter, we recommend the swift ratification of protocol II of the International Covenant on Civil and Political Rights aiming at the abolition of the death penalty.
+- II.
+Therefore, we urge the People and the Authorities of Kenya to change the law and to inscribe in the constitution the prohibition of the death penalty. - III.
+Thereafter, we recommend to the Authorities of Kenya the swift ratification of Protocol II of the International Covenant on Civil and Political Rights aiming at the abolition of the death penalty.